fbie/gittalk/Readme.md

 ```

 Still no difference to origin, but Git realizes that some file has
 been edited.
-It also knows, what has been edited:
+It also knows what has changed:

 ```
 $ git diff